madiabio/bass-synth/README.md

 - Three analog potentiometers wired to ADC channels AIN6, AIN7, and AIN8.
 - Momentary push button with two indicator LEDs to select waveforms.
 - ILI9341-based SPI TFT display (used via `LCD_Display` driver library).
-- D Latch as T Flip Flop connected to the SSI line of the
+- D Latch as T Flip Flop connected to the SSI line of the uC and the FSS line of the DAC (converts SPI to I2S protocol)
-- Optional: Audio amplifier, oscilloscope, delay pedal for evaluation.
+- Optional: Audio amplifier, oscilloscope, headphones for evaluation.

 > **Note:** Audio amplification is outside the firmware scope; feed the DAC output into an external amp or powered speakers.